 How much do book indexing services cost?

 Indexing is among the essential elements contributing to the enhanced quality of non-fiction books.
-So, it is important to understand the pricing of book indexing services, what indexes comprise and how much to pay for high-quality indexing.
-This article discusses tasks involved in indexing: first reading, terms selection, entries arrangement, cross-reference selection and editing and reviewing.
-It also reviews the pricing structures proposed by professional indexing organisations like the UK’s Society for Indexers, considering the required complexity and depth of indexing.
+So it is important to understand the pricing of book indexing services, what indexes comprise and how much to pay for high-quality indexing.
+This article discusses the pricing structures proposed by 7 professional indexing organisations.
+Moreover, it reviews tasks involved in indexing: reading the text, terms selection, entries arrangement, cross-reference selection and editing and reviewing.

 What is indexing?

 Indexing creates a structured guide within a book, enabling readers to navigate its contents efficiently.
 It involves identifying the text’s key concepts, terms and phrases and organising them into a coherent framework.
-An index goes beyond a mere list of keywords, serving as a valuable tool that enhances the usability of a book by allowing readers to locate specific information quickly.
+An index goes beyond a mere list of keywords.
+It serves as a valuable tool that enhances the usability of a book by allowing readers to locate specific information quickly.
 Creating indexes requires an expert understanding of the book’s topic and skills to perform several processes that comprise indexing.

 What are the processes involved in book indexing?